andre-anan-gilbert/E-Commerce-Data-Management/backend/README.md

 During local development the app directory is mounted as a volume inside the container, thus you can also run the migrations with alembic commands inside the container.
 The migration files ought to be added to the repository.

 To start an interactive session in the backend container (skip this step if you run alembic from your environment):

 ```
 docker-compose exec backend bash
 ```

 If you created a new model, make sure to import it in:

 ```
 /backend/app/app/database/base.py
 ```

 If you changed a model, create a revision:

 ```
 alembic revision --autogenerate -m "message"
 ```

+To ensure conformity with pylint, the created revision files should be formatted before committing then.
+Since Alembic does not care how the revision files are named, remove the generated revision id from the filename, but be sure to leave the variables `revision` and `down_revision` inside the files unchanged.

 To run the migration (actual change in the database):

 ```
 alembic upgrade head
 ```